stefbekir/bioc8145/Ratan_Week7/Tutorial3.md

   -O filtered.vcf.gz -L 6
 ```

-This gives you a taste of the steps to be taken in somatic SNV calling.
-In your project, you will want to use more filters such as those that learn any strand-specific errors in your sequencing protocol, or use an estimate of cross-sample contamination.
+The above are the basic steps to be taken in somatic SNV calling.
+In your project, you will want to use more filters such as those that learn any strand-specific errors in your sequencing protocol or use an estimate of cross-sample contamination.
 This GATK Best Practices tutorial](https://gatk.broadinstitute.org/hc/en-us/articles/360035889791?id=11136) explains those filters and how to use them in more detail.